Massless limit of massive self-interacting vector fields: Scale of Hyperbolicity Loss and Constraint Behavior

 The approximation (\ref{part2-102}) is not well defined at all scales.
 From Eq. (\ref{part2-129}), it is immediate that the approximation of the constraint (\ref{part2-100}) is violated if $1/L^2 \sim \mu^2 \sim \lambda X^\mu X_\mu$, which happens at the same scale, $L_{Bstr}$.

 In figure Fig. \ref{fig:all-important-scale}, we present the three important scales of the theory.
 As clear from the analysis in this section, $L_{Bstr}$ is the scale lower than the strong coupling scales for both the longitudinal and transverse modes, where all perturbative methods fail and the non-covariant formulation discussed in the previous section breaks down.
 This is because of the failure of the approximation (\ref{part2-102}) of the constraint (\ref{part2-100}).
-If we do not approximate and use the constraint (\ref{part2-100}) to integrate out the non-propagating degree of freedom, the formulation becomes unreliable beyond this scale.\\
+If we do not approximate and use the constraint (\ref{part2-100}) to integrate out the non-propagating degree of freedom, the formulation becomes unreliable beyond this scale.
+The problem of the constraint violation in the non-propagating component of the vector field is also discussed in ~\cite{Constraintvoilation} which coincide with same scale where the system loses it's hyperbolicity.\\

-In massive self-interacting vector field theory, the equation of motion loses hyperbolicity, making the decoupling of the longitudinal mode unreliable below the strong coupling scale.
-In contrast, massless self-interacting vector field theory maintains a well-posed equation of motion without hyperbolicity loss.
-As \(\mu \to 0\), \(L_{\text{bstr}}\) diverges, resolving the issues for the massless theory.